ropenscilabs/statistical-software/README.md

-Open source software may often be initially conceived of and designed to meet or fulfil some specific goal of one or more (initial) primary developers, but its ongoing development is very frequently and strongly influenced by open and ongoing community engagement with the software.
+Open source software may often be initially conceived of and designed to meet or fulfil some specific goal of one or more (initial) primary developers, but its ongoing development is frequently and strongly influenced by open and ongoing community engagement with the software.
 Such engagement is inherently unpredictable, and arguably leads to developmental trajectories being less predictable than for equivalent,